|

 back onto Sunset Trail.
 Switchbacks continue, mostly through California

 bay and coast live oak woods.
-Just past a water tank and cluster of picnic
+Near a water tank and cluster of picnic

 tables, the trail bends left, runs along the road, then ends at 4.6 miles.